halfmatthalfcat/jsMatrix/README.md

 This is mainly used for WebGL matrix transformations but will be abstracted out to do matrix math on n-sized matricies

+To include in your project: download jsMatrix.js, add it to your root directory or lib/ folder and add the appropriate script tag to your project page.

 Create a new Matrix4 identity matrix: `$M.Matrix4;`

 The library currently allows you to: